 Taking personal and collective responsibility for resource use.

+Beneath our feet, things are teeming.
+Insects,

+bacteria, fungi, animals: all these little creatures

+play an important role in this unknown and

+mysterious ecosystem.
+In this workshop,

+students discover how soil works and learn

+about the living creatures that inhabit it.
+In a

+hands-on activity, they reproduce a typical

+Canadian soil sample.
+Then the Kahoot! allow

+students to shine with their newly acquired

 For millennials, the Indigenous People of Canada have observed that, in nature, certain plants live better together and have beneficial effects on one another when planted together.
-In this workshop, let's take a look at the 3 sisters; corn. squash and beans.
+In this workshop, let's take a look at the 3 sisters: corn. sauash and beans.
 After an instructive story, students can illustrate the notion of interconnections in nature through a creative activity.
 They also have the chance to put their new knowledge into practice by planting seeds from the 3 sisters.